Full-time permanent correctional care (prison) positions

 Q: Can I try it out to see if I like it?

-A: No. Due diligence on your part is recommended to insure you know what the job is about.
+A: Locum may be possible in some instances, but many tilmes not.
+Due diligence on your part is recommended to insure you know what the job is about.

 Criteria for consideration:

-A Texas license, DEA and Texas DPS certificates
+A Texas license, DEA certificate and Texas DPS certificate are required.

 Camden Healthcare Staffing (972-943-5773)